Shobhits7/Pemgu-Bot/README.md

 ![Logo](https://i.postimg.cc/SQ2ZzSjg/MainLogo.webp)
-## Information About Brevity Discord Bot
+## Information About Whaffle Discord Bot
 This is a Discord Bot made by lvlahraam

-## Why it's called Brevity
+## Why it's called Whaffle
 This name was just happended to come to his mind

 ## Why he made this